Supply Chain Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for supply chain roles in Ohio?

 Several large Ohio employers have a documented history of sponsoring work visas for supply chain professionals.
-Procter & Gamble in Cincinnati, Honda Manufacturing in Marysville, Amazon across its Ohio fulfillment network, and Cardinal Health in Dublin regularly file H-1B petitions for roles in procurement, logistics, and operations.
+Procter & Gamble in Cincinnati, Honda Manufacturing in Marysville, Amazon across its Ohio fulfillment network, and Cardinal Health in Dublin regularly file H-1B visa petitions for roles in procurement, logistics, and operations.
 Large third-party logistics providers like Expeditors and XPO Logistics also sponsor in the state.

 Which visa types are most common for supply chain roles in Ohio?

 The H-1B is the most common visa category for supply chain roles in Ohio, particularly for positions requiring a bachelor's degree in supply chain management, industrial engineering, or operations research.
 TN visas are available to Canadian and Mexican nationals in qualifying roles.
-Candidates with exceptional industry recognition may pursue an O-1, though that pathway is less common in supply chain than in technical fields.
+Candidates with exceptional industry recognition may pursue an O-1 visa, though that pathway is less common in supply chain than in technical fields.

 Which cities in Ohio have the most supply chain sponsorship jobs?